 As for the taste?
 Once you get past the soft texture, which can be off-putting, the taste is great—mild and slightly salty, not at all “fishy.”
+There's just one bone in the eel to eat around.
 Common accompaniments are vinegar and white pepper.

 Order: Jellied eels (£2.55).
 Although the traditional cockney way is to put a whole piece in your mouth and eat around the central hook-shape bone, we weren’t so bold—those suckers look easy to choke on—and preferred to bite around it.
 We’ll also admit that we avoided eating much of the gelatin, which tasted like kind of a cold, fishy, vinegary Jell-O. The vinegar’s a good addition, but stick to the fish!

-Alternatively: Most traditional East End pie-and-mash shops will likewise serve jellied eels.
+Alternatively: The surviving traditional East End pie-and-mash shops will likewise serve jellied eels.
 Try M. Manze (multiple locations including the original at 87 Tower Bridge Rd., map)—the oldest pie shop in London, dating to 1902—or F. Cooke (9 Broadway Market, map), in Hackney’s Broadway Market; both the Manzes and the Cookes are surviving families of the good ol’ eel-pie-and-mash days of yore.
-New-school traditional fish-and-chips shop Poppies (6-8 Hanbury St., map), in Spitalfields, offers this dish as well, and occasionally you’ll see it on back-to-basics gastropub menus.
+For more old-school options check out this list from Time Out.